mglunafh/jooq-project/README.md

 # jooq-project

-Project with PostgresQL, Flyway, jOOQ and generic application, where migration, code generation and actual application are separated from one another
+Project with PostgreSQL, Flyway, jOOQ and generic application, where migration, code generation and actual application are separated from one another.

 ## Contents
-1. Migration submodule.
+1. **Migration** submodule.
 It contains migrations, application that performs migrations on a database, and so-called migrator capable of migrating any given (Postgres) data source to the most recent version.
-2. Codegen submodule (not invented yet).
+2. **Codegen** submodule (not fully implemented).
-3. Api submodule (not invented yet).
+3. **Api** submodule (not invented yet).

 ## Prerequisites
 1. Docker and Docker Compose are used to set up a containerized Postgres database instance.